-Ceuta, Melilla profile
++Ceuta, Melilla profile

 1995 - Spain approves Statute of Autonomy for Ceuta and Melilla.

-2002 - Moroccan and Spanish forces clash over the islet of Perejil (Parsley Island) off Ceuta.
+2002 - Moroccan and Spanish forces clash over the islet of Perejil off Ceuta.

 2007 - Visit by Spain's King Juan Carlos reignites Moroccan claims of sovereignty.